inBeat/inbeat-website/content/top-influencers/instagram/hypebeast/japan/tokyo/_index.md

 ---
-title: Top 10 Hypebeast Instagram Influencers In Tokyo In 2023
+title: Top 10 Hypebeast Instagram Influencers In Tokyo In 2024
 description: >-
-  Find top hypebeast Instagram influencers in Tokyo in 2023.
-Most popular hashtags: #hypebeast #japan #voyaged #hellofrom.
+  Find top hypebeast Instagram influencers in Tokyo in 2024.
+Most popular hashtags: #hypebeast #voyaged #japan #artofvisuals.
 platform: Instagram
-hits: 11
+hits: 13
-text_top: See the top-rated Instagram accounts on inBeat.
+text_top: See the top-rated Instagram influencers on inBeat.
-text_bottom: Our platform has 11 Instagram influencers like this in Tokyo, Japan for you to connect with.
+text_bottom: inBeat has 13 Instagram influencers like this in Tokyo, Japan for you to collaborate.
 profiles:
   - username: "lupus_solum"
     fullname: >-